pp8a/RDBS_Web_Spring/README.md

-# RDBS_Web_Spring
-Introduction to DataBase and Web Development, Java Web Development with Spring
+# Introduction to DataBase and Web Development
+## RDBS and SQL Essentials
+1. ER Design
+2. Employees: SQL Queries